isaacroberts/OpenSorcery-Audio-Library/README.md

 An example project is included because I was rarely able to use this library without copying & pasting my own prior code :)

 If you are using this library, please let me know and I will add more documentation!
-When writing the code I intended to be the only person using this code so it is not documented as well as it should be!
+When writing the code I intended to be the only person using it so it a bit messy at times!

-# Concepts used in this library:
+# About the Code:

+In the code, the library is referred to as "RT" (RTCompressor, RTGain, etc), because my company name changed several times.
+The RT stands for "Roberts.Tech"

+## FXProcessor

+The FXProcessor class is a combined process chain / preset manager / AudioProcessor object.
+This makes it very fast to set up projects, and the centralization makes it easy to make large changes late into the project.

+The FXProcessor replaces the AudioProcessor, meaning it's the main object that gets top-level calls from JUCE and creates the main gui window.

 ## Presets

-I used my own presets module, when I probably didn't need to.
-It made it a lot easier to change around presets, which is common in freelancing.
+I used my own presets module, although I probably didn't need to.
+It made it a lot easier to change around presets.

-The top-level FXProcessor expects a subclass of the PresetObject, which contains a list of parameters as well as any sub-presets.
-The starter function signature is in PresetObject.h.
+The FXProcessor expects a subclass of PresetObject, which will contain your list of parameters and any nested PresetOjbects.

 ## Process Chain

 Processor chains are laid out as chains & trees of FX, just like in JUCE.

-I used an adaptation of the juce_ProcessorChain, renamed to "Chain" in RT > FX.
+I used an adaptation of the juce_ProcessorChain, renamed to "Chain" in RT/FX.

-The Chain class templating to improve speed.
+The Chain class uses templating to improve speed.
 Each processor elements is an FX object.

 The Templating allows you to customize your process chain from a single file.